shivannis/xandr-docs-public/xandr-docs/articles/monetize/demography-targeting.md

 ---
-title : Microsoft Monetize - Demography Targeting description : Learn how to target users on the basis of demographic information. ms.date: 10/28/2023
+title: Microsoft Monetize - Demography Targeting
+description: Learn how to target users on the basis of demographic information. ms.date: 10/28/2023
 ---